Synixe/Documents/guides/makers/mission.md

 Names can be found under `Attributes > General | Presentation > Title`
 Valid characters are: [A-z 0-9 - /] and space.

-Author can be found under `Attributes > General | Presentation > Title`
+Author can be found under `Attributes > General | Presentation > Author`

 Description can be found under `Attributes > General | Overview > Text`

 ## Unit Setup

 Every unit requires
+- A role description
 - Not marked as Player
 - Marked as Playable
-- A role description

 ![Diagram](img/mission_unit_info.png)